dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 do not need to have a unit test for that function.

 ## Working As A Team
-Start by having a planning meeting with your team.
+* Schedule a planning meeting with your team.
-One member of the team is responsible for implementing the `/api/new_patient` route while the other member of the team is responsible for implementing the `/api/new_attending` route.
+* One member of the team is responsible for implementing the `/api/new_patient` route while the other member of the team is responsible for implementing the `/api/new_attending` route.
 As a team, decide which member will handle which of those two routes, and then agree on who will be primarily responsible for the remaining routes.
-For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
-You will also need to agree on a basic structure for how to store the data and any other design decisions for the server.
-Consider opening GitHub Issues, or adding comments to existing issues, that document these decisions so that both team members have access to them.
+* For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
+* As a team, agree on a basic structure for how to store the data  Open a GitHub Issue and describe, in detail, how the data will be stored.
+For example, if the patient data will be stored in a dictionary, write out the specific format for the dictionary.
+* In your server code, write a function (called somethine like `init_database`) in which you "hard code" some initial database entries.
+This will allow each team member to get started without needing the other team members part to get started.
+* As desired, discuss and document any other design decisions for the server.

+The above steps must be completed by the first deadline as outlined in the Sakai assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._

 During my evaluation of the final submission, I will be looking at commit histories to determine that both team members contributed to the project appropriately.
 Feel free to work together, help each other, and edit and debug each other's code.
-But, make sure that each team member is contributing and committing to their assigned routes.
+But, make sure that each team member is contributing and committing to their assigned routes as documented in the GitHub Issues..

 ## Submission Notes
 - __As always in this class, be sure to follow all best practice conventions